A test for directional-linear independence, with applications to wildfire orientation and size

-To overcome this problem, a more sophisticated band\-width selector will be introduced.
-It is based on the previously stated bootstrap $\mathrm{MISE}$ of the estimator (\ref{dirlin}).
-In contrast with the advances previously stated for the choice of \textit{marginal} pilot bandwidths, the focus is now on the choice of a pair $(h_p,g_p)$ by a joint criteria for two important reasons.
-Firstly, to avoid the predominance of smoothing in one component that can dominate the other one (this could happens, for example, if the directional variable is uniform, as in that case $h_\mathrm{AMISE}\to\infty$).
+The choice of $(h_p,g_p)$ is needed in order to compute $(h,g)_{bo}$.
+This must be done by a joint criterion for two important reasons.
+Firstly, to avoid the predominance of smoothing in one component that may dominate the other (this could happen, for example, if the directional variable is uniform, as in that case the optimal bandwidth tends to infinity).
 Secondly, to obtain a test with more power against deviations from independence.
-Based on the these comments, two new bandwidth selectors that aim to smooth the behavior of the $\mathrm{LCV}$ and $\mathrm{LSCV}$ selectors are introduced.
-The first selector, named Bootstrap Likelihood Cross Validation ($\mathrm{BLCV}$) is
+Based on these comments, a new bandwidth selector, named Bootstrap Likelihood Cross Validation (BLCV), is introduced: